bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Kosambi/">D D Kosambi</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Faddeev/">Vera Nikolaevna Faddeeva</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Faddeev/">Dmitrii Konstantinovich Faddeev</a>
+: A Russian mathematician who worked mainly in algebra, and who made significant contributions to other areas such as number theory, function theory, geometry and probability.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Coxeter/">Harold Scott MacDonald Coxeter</a>
-: Mainly in geometry.
-In particular he made contributions of major importance in the theory of polytopes, non-euclidean geometry, group theory and combinatorics.
+: Worked mainly in geometry.
+In particular, he made contributions of major importance in the theory of polytopes, non-euclidean geometry, group theory and combinatorics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Kurepa/">Dura Kurepa</a>